-To get the most out of this online course, you should
+To get the most out of this online course, you should:

-- Pay attention to narrations and screens (narration and screen information may differ) - Replay as needed - · Complete knowledge checks and learning activities
+- ☐ Pay attention to narrations and screens (narration and screen information may differ) - ☐ Replay as needed - ☐ Complete knowledge checks and learning activities the narration.
+Replay narrations and screen content as often as needed by clicking on the topic title or the tab title, as applicable.
+Complete all knowledge checks to help reinforce your understanding of the material covered.

-The learning activities will help reinforce your learning and prepare you for the module and final assessments.
+The learning activities will help reinforce your learning and prepare you for the final